 Eastlake usually houses children temporarily while their court proceedings take place.
-After that, depending on the outcome of the case, the children are generally released to their parents, put in a foster home, placed in a 3 to 12 month camp program or, in extreme situations, sent to the California Youth Authority.
+After that, depending on the outcome of the case, the children are generally released to their parents, put in a foster home, placed in a three to twelve (3 - 12)-month camp program, or, in extreme situations, sent to the California Youth Authority.

 The Juvenile Hall sits at 1605 Eastlake Avenue, Los Angeles, CA 90033 (hence the current name) and is directly situated behind the Eastlake Juvenile Court.

-Los Angeles criminal lawyer Neil Shouse is a former DA who prosecuted thousands of cases at Eastlake juvenile court.
+Los Angeles criminal lawyer Neil Shouse is a former deputy D.A. who prosecuted thousands of cases at Eastlake juvenile court.
 If your child has a case here, contact Mr. Shouse at (310) 385-7895 for help.

 Below we will explain:

 Each of the children admitted at the Eastlake Juvenile Hall is provided with the basic needs to maintain their personal hygiene.
 These items are given individually and not to be shared, nor are they to be recycled for use with other minors.
 Supplies are replenished on a regular basis or as necessary.